Mileage Calculator guide

 Quick start

-3. Enter parking, tolls, or extras only if they should be included.
+3. Enter parking, tolls, or extras only if they should be added to the same total.

 Best uses